nilsbert/Dependency-Discovery-Deck/README.md

 - Boost psychological safety within your team.
 - Enhance structure and communication during meetings.
 - Based on expert interviews, primarily conducted at MHP - A Porsche Company.

+## Changes from Version 1.0 to Version 2.0

+- Four Backgrounds for printing the cards.
+- A card with rules.
+- More focused design and descriptions.

 ## Usage